Dream-Bean/EndlessRunner/README.md

     of the game and direction.
 Also to get feedback.
 Notable changes are car rng speed, layout, math of dimensions, score, and some hot fixes.

+Commit #7:
+    Massive overhaul of art assets; using a few new temporary ones.
+    Touching up hitboxes and sizing.
+Also overall organization of on screen stuff and code.